What NYC buyers need to know about what's included, tax deductions, and how to evaluate building financials.

 Higher maintenance in a full-service building may represent excellent value; lower maintenance in a walk-up may be appropriate for the service level.

-Co-op maintenance fees aren't simply a cost to minimize—they bundle property taxes, utilities, services, and building investment into a single payment.
-High maintenance in a well-run building often represents better value than low maintenance in a building deferring investment.
-Smart buyers examine financial statements, tax deductions, and what their maintenance actually provides.
+Co-op maintenance fees aren't simply a cost to minimize—they're a comprehensive housing expense that bundles property taxes, utilities, services, and building investment into a single payment.
+High maintenance in a well-run building often represents better value than low maintenance in a building deferring necessary investment.

 Francine Crocker analyzes building financials as a core part of her client advisory practice.
 Before recommending any co-op, she reviews financial statements, reserve positions, and maintenance trends to ensure clients understand the true cost of ownership.
 Her detail-oriented approach has helped buyers avoid problematic buildings and identify well-managed cooperatives offering genuine value.